MoritzT/FS2020-Liveries/README.md

 This is still a work in progress as we work out livery issues.
 Feel free to contribute and add more liveries.
 Just make sure they are clean and adhere to the guide here: https://forums.flightsimulator.com/t/how-to-creating-custom-liveries-with-ps-or-other-image-editor/153027

 More detailed instructions and resources will be added shortly.
+Please be patient.

 ## Installation